 Step 4: Click Apply and then OK to save your changes

 Step 5: Join your Zoom meeting again.
 The invalid meeting ID will disappear if the problem is compatibility.

-What if you can auto-join all your Zoom meetings, stop your worry about invalid meeting ID once and for all?
+What if you can auto-join all your Zoom meetings and stop your worry about invalid meeting ID once and for all?
 Airgram is the perfect tool for you to take your Zoom meeting experience to a new high level.

 Whether you are a host or a participant, with the Airgram meeting productivity tool, you will never miss or come late to a meeting again.
 Below are the easy steps:

 On top of that, you can easily record high-quality Zoom meetings.
-It’s great if you want to refer to specific segment of the meeting later.
+It’s great if you want to refer to a specific meeting segment later.